Cray-HPE/docs-csm/operations/node_management/Wipe_NCN_Disks.md

 # Manual Wipe Procedures

-This page details how to wipe NCN disks.
+This page details how to wipe NCN disks, this page uses the same wipe commands that the automatic wipe uses.
+However this page accounts for running services that are present on a running CSM NCN.

-> **Everything in this section should be considered DESTRUCTIVE**.
+**Everything in this section should be considered DESTRUCTIVE**.

-After following these procedures, an NCN can be rebooted and redeployed.

-> **`NOTE`** All types of disk wipe can be run from Linux or from an emergency shell.
+> ***NOTE*** All types of disk wipe can be run from Linux or from an emergency shell.

 The following are potential use cases for wiping disks:

+- Clean slating an NCN
-- Adding a node that is not bare-metal, that came from somewhere else and might have a running OS already
+- Forcing a node to net-boot that may or may not have a working or desired operating system installed (e.g. a node that might have a non-CSM Linux distro installed)
-- Adopting new disks that are not bare.

-By default the NCN is wiped by its own deployment code (when `metal.no-wipe=0` is set), this procedure in this page is offered as an alternative, manual method.
-This page is not required.
+For wiping Linux on an NCN that was recently adopted from another place, where a previous OS is installed, the [basic wipe](#basic-wipe) is sufficient for clean slating that node.

 ## Topics